JWilczynski97/Prediction-of-line-ups-in-UEFA-Champions-League/README.md

 * [scikit-learn 0.24.2](https://scikit-learn.org/stable/index.html)

 ## Source Data
 The project used historical data available on the Internet.
 The data about matches played in the UEFA Champions League and european leagues (predicted squads and players stats) was downloaded from <i> WhoScored.com </i>.
 Moreover, tha historical data about the tables in european leagues come from websites <i> footstats.co.uk </i> and <i> worldfootball.net </i>.
-HTML code of the websites was downloaded and saved in html files on the local disk ith the use of Selenium Webdriver.
+HTML code of the websites was downloaded and saved as html files on the local disk with the use of Selenium Webdriver.
 In the next steps these files was analysied wit Beautiful Soup library to get the necessery data and insert them into a SQLite database.
 In the repository there are example downloaded html files (in the directories Matches and League_tables).

 ## Machine Learning Dataset